Myths, Truths, and FAQs about Bankruptcy

 HOW DO I STOP CREDITORS FROM HARASSING ME?

 Once you have retained one of our attorneys, you may inform your creditors that you have retained our firm to file a bankruptcy and give them our name and number.
-Once your petition is filed, your creditors will be subject to penalties if they attempt to contact you or collect a debt.
+Once your petition is filed, your creditors will be subject to the bankruptcy stay and may be liable for severe penalties if they attempt to contact you or collect a debt.
+Once you receive your discharge, that puts a permanent end to collection activity and creditors can be held liable for violations of this discharge.

 WHO SHOULD NOT FILE FOR BANKRUPTCY?